-Working hand in hand with the Benin Ministry of Agriculture, the Carter Center's Agriculture Program assisted farmers in Benin with agricultural production from 1989-1996.
-The program, in partnership with the Sasakawa Africa Association, led by the late Nobel Peace Prize winner Dr. Norman Borlaug, was part of a larger joint initiative that has helped more than 8 million small-scale, sub-Saharan farmers double or triple crop yields in countries where malnutrition is a constant threat.
+Working with the Benin Ministry of Agriculture, the Carter Center's Agriculture Program assisted farmers in Benin with agricultural production from 1989-1996.
+The program, in partnership with the Sasakawa Africa Association and led by the late Nobel Peace Prize winner Dr. Norman Borlaug, was part of a larger joint initiative that helped more than 8 million small-scale, sub-Saharan farmers double or triple crop yields in countries where malnutrition was a constant threat.

 The program in Benin assisted 100,000 families to adopt green manure crops, such as velvet bean, quality protein maize, and rice.
-Improved seeds, paired with the use of new farming technologies, helped farmers enhance soil fertility, control noxious weeds, thus increasing crop yield.
+Improved seeds, paired with the use of new farming technologies, helped farmers enhance soil fertility and control noxious weeds, thus increasing crop yield.
 The program then aided farmers in identifying local markets to sell their surplus harvests.
 Most farmers were able to save enough money from these earnings to diversify their holdings by purchasing livestock or different types of seeds.

 Carter Center Photo: Deborah Hakes

-His Excellency Ambassador Segbe Cyrille Oguin of Benin accepts the Carter Center Award for Guinea Worm Disease Eradication on behalf of his country.
-Benin's Guinea Worm Eradication Program stopped disease transmission in its last known endemic village in March of 2004.
+His Excellency Ambassador Segbe Cyrille Oguin of Benin accepts the Carter Center Award for Guinea Worm Disease Elimination on behalf of his country.
+Benin's Guinea worm program stopped disease transmission in its last known endemic village in March of 2004.